sanjayvonk/sanjayvonk.github.io/README.md

-I'm a 3rd year double bachelors student in Econometrics and Economics at the Erasmus School of Economics.
-Currently Interning in Quantitative Research at Velador Associates under supervision of dr. Stuart Jamieson.
+I'm a 3rd year Double bachelors student in Econometrics and Economics at the Erasmus School of Economics.
+Currently interning in Quantitative Research at Velador Associates under supervision of dr. Stuart Jamieson.